makehaven/makerspace_dashboard/docs/AI_DEVELOPER_GUIDE.md

 1. Inject the `KpiDataService` into the section's constructor.
 2. Call the `buildKpiTable()` method in the section's `build()` method, passing the result of `KpiDataService::getKpiData()` as the argument.
 3. Update the section's service definition in `makerspace_dashboard.services.yml` to include the new `KpiDataService` dependency.

+### Chart Builder Workflow Checklist

+1. Update `docs/TODO.md` with the purpose of your new chart.
+2. Document or extend the relevant data service in `docs/services.md` / `docs/data-sources.md`.
+3. Create the builder (`src/Chart/Builder/...`) using `docs/chart-builder-template.md`.
+4. Register the builder service with the `makerspace_dashboard.chart_builder` tag.
+5. Confirm the owning section receives `ChartBuilderManager` and renders `$this->buildChartsFromDefinitions()`.
+6. Verify the JSON output at `/makerspace-dashboard/api/chart/{section}/{chart}` and download the CSV to ensure datasets export correctly.

 ### 4. Update the React Bundle (If Necessary)
 Most interactions are handled by the shared React app under `js/react-app`.
 If you need new client-side behavior: